-A copy of ((a)) an M&E certificate form may be obtained from the $((department \ of \ revenue \ (department) \ on \ the \ internet))$ department's web site at ((www.))dor.wa.gov, or by contacting the department's tax-payer services division at:
+A copy of an M&E certificate form may be obtained from the department's web site at dor.wa.gov, or by contacting the department's taxpayer services division at:

 Taxpayer Services

-Department of Revenue ((Taxpayer Services))
+Department of Revenue

 P.O.
 Box 47478

 Olympia, WA 98504-7478

 1-800-647-7706

 - (b) Use tax.
-The use tax complements the retail sales tax by imposing a tax of like amount ((upon)) on the use within this state as a consumer of any tangible personal property purchased at retail, where the user has not paid retail sales tax with respect to the purchase of the property used. (((See also))) For additional information on use tax see chapter 82.12 RCW and WAC 458-20-178 ((Use tax)).((+)) If the seller fails to collect the appropriate retail sales tax, the purchaser is required to pay the retail sales tax (commonly referred to as "deferred sales tax") or the use tax directly to the department unless the purchase and/or use is exempt from the retail sales and/or use taxes.
+The use tax complements the retail sales tax by imposing a tax of like amount on the use within this state as a consumer of any tangible personal property purchased at retail, where the user has not paid retail sales tax with respect to the purchase of the property used.
+For additional information on use tax see chapter 82.12 RCW and WAC 458-20-178.
+If the seller fails to collect the appropriate retail sales tax, the purchaser is required to pay the retail sales tax (commonly referred to as "deferred sales tax") or the use tax directly to the department unless the purchase and/or use is exempt from the retail sales and/or use taxes.
 A qualifying person using eligible machinery and equipment in Washington in a qualifying manner is exempt from the use tax.
-If an item of machinery and equipment that was eligible for use tax or sales tax exemption fails to overcome the majority use threshold or is ((totally)) entirely put to use in a nonqualifying manner, use tax is due on the fair market value at the time the item was put to nonqualifying use.
-See subsection (9) of this rule for an explanation of the majority use threshold. - (4) Who may take the exemption((-))?
+If an item of machinery and equipment that was eligible for use tax or sales tax exemption fails to overcome the majority use threshold or is entirely put to use in a nonqualifying manner, use tax is due on the fair market value at the time the item was put to nonqualifying use.
+See subsection (9) of this rule for an explanation of the majority use threshold. - (4) Who may take the exemption?
 The exemption may be taken by a manufacturer or processor for hire who manufactures articles, substances, or commodities for sale as tangible personal property (excluding marijuana), and who, for the item in question, meets the used directly test and overcomes the majority use threshold.
-(See subsection (8) of this rule for a discussion of the "used directly" ((criteria)) criterion and see subsection (9) of this rule for an explanation of the majority use threshold.)
-However, for research and development operations, there is no requirement that the operation produce tangible personal property for sale.
+(See subsection (8) of this rule for a discussion of the "used directly" criterion and see subsection (9) of this rule for an explanation of the majority use threshold.) ((However,)) For research and development operations conducted by a manufacturer, there is no requirement that the research and development operation produce tangible personal property for sale, if the manufacturer also has a manufacturing operation that produces tangible personal property for sale.
 A processor for hire who does not sell tangible personal property is eligible for the exemption if the processor for hire manufactures articles, substances, or commodities that will be sold by the manufacturer.
 For example, a person who is a processor for hire but who is manufacturing with regard to tangible personal property that will be used by the manufacturer, rather than sold by the manufacturer, is not eligible.
-For additional information on manufacturing, processing for hire, or fabricating, see WAC 458-20-136 and RCW 82.04.110 ((for more information)).
+For additional information on manufacturing, processing for hire, or fabricating, see WAC 458-20-136 and RCW 82.04.110.
 Persons who engage in testing for manufacturers or processors for hire are eligible for the exemption.
-To be eligible for the exemption, the taxpayer need not be a manufacturer or processor for hire in the state of Washington, but must meet the ((Washington)) definition of manufacturer provided in subsection (2)(g) of this rule.
+To be eligible for the exemption, the taxpayer need not be a manufacturer or processor for hire in the state of Washington, but must meet the definition of manufacturer provided in subsection (2)(g) of this rule.

-(5) What is eligible for the exemption( $(\cdot)$ )?
+(5) What is eligible for the exemption?
 Machinery and equipment used directly in a qualifying operation by a qualifying person is eligible for the exemption, subject to overcoming the majority use threshold.